|Name:||S. Hudson, Assessor|

 The city, schools, county, library, community college, and state use the annual values to generate revenue.
 This is in the form of property taxes.
 It is the fairest way available to them for collecting the money they need to finance their services.

 City property appraisers will be visiting several subdivisions and their surrounding areas.
-These subdivisions include Washington Heights and North Washington Heights on the north side of town.
-Additional subdivisions include Pioneer Acres on the south east side of town.
+These subdivisions include Wirts 1st and 2nd Additions in the central part of town.
+Additional inspections will be in the south west portion the City.
 All appraisers will have City identification.
 The appraisers will be going from door to door.; An interior inspection takes approximately 10 minutes and then the outside is measured.
-For those property owners not at home, a yellow or pink door tag with the Assessing telephone number will be left.
+For those property owners not at home, a yellow door tag with the Assessing telephone number will be left.
 Those receiving a door tag are encouraged to call and schedule an inspection.
 Property owners may call the Battle Creek Assessor’s office at (269) 966-3369 with any questions or to schedule an appointment.
 In addition, commercial properties along the Columbia Avenue corridor are being visited to update City records.

 Tax Rate Breakdowns